Avril112113/SelenScript/readme.md

 ## Settings/Options
-`default_local` in Lua, variables are by default global, this make all variables default to local
+`default_local`, in Lua variables are by default global, this make all variables default to local instead
-and to define a global you can just use `global`
+and to define a global you can just use `global` like you'd use `local`
-note that we cant know the globals at runtime so they must be defined global somewhere (includes _G)
+note that we cant know the globals at runtime so they must be defined global somewhere
+there is a setting `globals` for any variables that are global in any file

 ## Reserved Words
 All Lua's reserved words and any that SelenScript provides like `interface` ect